 The human brain loves to categorize and make connections.
 When you first meet someone, you are looking at them, categorizing them, making mental connections to memories which all lead to a judgement.
 The judgement is to keep you safe from getting harmed.
 For example, you meet someone who looks like the ex that cheated on you.
 Your brain might make a connection that says, “stay away from this person.”
 Sometimes people might not like you because of your ethnicity, religion, culture, or because you remind them of someone else.
 Not everyone is going to like you; that is normal and ok.

 2. What are your judgements?

 Be curious about your beliefs.
 Who are you judging, and why?
 Are you negatively judging others to boost your self-esteem?
 Are you comparing yourself to others?
 Are you anxious because someone harmed you in the past?
 In what ways are you judging yourself?
 Becoming aware of your judgments will help you become a more tolerant person towards yourself and others.

 3. How do you feel about yourself?

 What is your self-worth?
-If you feel like you don’t measure up, or feel like you are a burden, you will expect everyone to feel that way about you.
+If you feel like you don’t measure up or feel like you are a burden, you will expect everyone to feel that way about you.
 You will look for words and cues that reinforce the way that you think about yourself.
-You might only hear the negative things that people say about you and not acknowledge the compliments that people pay to you.
+You might only hear the negative things people say about you and not acknowledge the compliments that people pay to you.